-"Should I move to Berlin?" - a question that has certainly crossed the mind of nearly all expats.
+"Should I move to Berlin?" - a question that has certainly crossed the mind of many expats.
 Although the reasons to move to Berlin can't really be counted on two hands, our 10 reasons to move to Berlin can still give you some pointers to make up your mind.

 Spoiler: There's a fair chance that you'll start packing your bags after finding the right reason to move to Berlin!

 Yes, you should!
 Berlin is a city full of contrasts, between the romanticism of concrete blocks and historical buildings, between visionary start-ups and global corporations, truly every international finds his or her place in this metropolis.

 With almost 31,000 expats and even more international students, Berlin truly is a magnet for internationals.
 So why do so many internationals move to Berlin?

 Get up close to Berlin and find yourself finding a balance between concrete construction and green spaces: With an area of 210 hectares, the Tiergarten in the heart of the city offers space to breathe deeply.
 And Treptower Park or the many palace gardens from Charlottenburg to Glienicke or the Viktoriapark is also within easy reach.

 The creative minds come together in Berlin and the start-up scene with its visionary pioneering role stamps successful companies from the ground while at the same time Berlin carries the history of Germany on its shoulders.
 It's impossible to have one dull moment in Berlin.

 If you live in Berlin, you can experience history first hand while at the same time travelling full speed ahead into the future.”

 Perhaps the numerous green spaces in Berlin have sparked ecological awareness in the minds of Berliners to move away from the car and back to their bicycles.
 Needless to say, the price of petrol is also a reason why people in Berlin prefer to use more affordable alternatives and therefore avoid wasting fuel.